Chesapeake and Ohio Canal Association, Inc.

 Section 2.
 The Board of Directors shall have full power and authority over the affairs of the Association, except those powers reserved by these Bylaws to the Annual Meeting; to fill vacancies among the officers, except the office of President, until the next Annual Meeting; to adopt a capital and operating budget for the fiscal year and to amend the same as necessary from time to time by a majority vote.
 The Board is authorized to adopt from time to time standing rules relating to the details of administration of the Association.

 Section 3.
 Unless otherwise ordered by the Board, regular meetings of the Board of Directors shall be held on the first Sunday of February, April, June, August, October and December.
 Special meetings of the Board shall be called on ten days notice at the request of the Executive Committee or eight members of the Board.
+Upon order of the President, the Board of Directors may hold virtual meetings so long as all Board meetings have been given notice and all persons participating in the meeting are able to hear and speak to one another.
+Such participation shall constitute presence at the meeting.

 Section 4.
 A quorum of the Board shall be ten of its members.